-Presently, I am promoting a goal for Waseda University: that Waseda should be recognized as the most attractive university in Japan at which to study by 2040, and in Asia by 2050.
+Presently, I am promoting this goal for Waseda University: that Waseda should be recognized as the most attractive university in Japan at which to study by 2040, and in Asia by 2050.

-This does not mean that Waseda should be No. 1 in terms of the difficulty of its entrance examinations, nor that Waseda should gain the largest number of Nobel Prizes among universities in Japan.
-However, if anyone wished to contribute to humankind in the world or to the development of Japanese society, then Waseda University would be recognized as the university offering the most effective educational environment to achieve these vital aims, by intellectuals throughout the world.
+This does not mean that Waseda should be No. 1 in terms of the difficulty of its entrance examinations in Japan, nor that Waseda should gain the largest number of Nobel Prizes among universities in Asia.
+Rather, Waseda University would be recognized by intellectuals throughout the world as the university offering the most effective educational environment to anyone who wishes to contribute to humankind or to the development of Japanese society.
 This should not be an impossible dream to achieve.

 For that purpose, I would like you incoming students to proceed in your studies at Waseda while cleaving to an aspiration.
-I, as the president, am now advocating three ideals.
+As the president, I am now advocating three ideals.
 They are "intellectual resilience," "flexible sensitivity," and "responsive reasoning."

-What, then, does "intellectual resilience" mean?
+What does "intellectual resilience" mean?
 Most of the issues human beings are facing today do not have one correct solution.
-Think, for example, of the COVID-19 pandemic, global warming, the growing gap between the poor and the rich, or the wars or armed conflicts that have killed and continue to kill so many people all over the world, you name it.
+Think, for example, of the COVID-19 pandemic, global warming, the growing gap between the poor and the rich, or the wars and armed conflicts that have killed and continue to kill so many people all over the world, you name it.
 No one has a single "right" answer to solve any of these problems.

-I hope that at Waseda University you will develop the "intellectual resilience" to think through your own solution to a problem for which the way forward is still unclear.
+I hope that at Waseda University you will develop the "intellectual resilience" to think through your own solutions to problems for which the way forward is still unclear.
 However, finding a new solution does not mean simply allowing a new idea to pop up in your mind.
-Such an idea will not be accepted in the real world.
+Such ideas will not be accepted in the real world.
 It is essential to learn from the scholarship of thinkers who have come before us.